-Digestion is important to maintaining good health.
+Digestion is important for maintaining good health.
 A small change in activities such as eating habits may result in a chronic disease known as irritable bowel syndrome (IBS).
 IBS does not have a definitive cause, but it can be associated with stress, hormonal changes, or eating non-fibrous food.
 Symptoms of IBS include frequent stomach cramps, constipation, diarrhea, and bloating.

 The condition may vary from person to person depending upon associations, which can be split into two groups: GI-related and GI-nonrelated.
 GI-related refers to dysfunction of the gastrointestinal system, causing IBS symptoms.
-GI-non-related refers to the external factors, such as chronic fatigue syndrome, somatoform, anxiety, chronic pelvic pain, depression, and temporomandibular joint disorders.
+GI-non-related refers to external factors, such as chronic fatigue syndrome, somatoform, anxiety, chronic pelvic pain, depression, and temporomandibular joint disorders.